-The mini-symposia submission is not open yet.
+The MS submission is closed.

 What is a mini-symposium?
 What are the responsibilities of the organizers?